-Common issues have been categorised into ten key headings:
+Common issues have been categorised into twelve key headings:

 - 1. Lateness lessons start on time and time lost must be made up. - Lack of equipment teachers articulate requirements in advance and have routines.
 Students must take personal responsibility to come to class well prepared. - 3.
 Work completed students must complete work and detentions will be issued if this is not done. - 4.
 Eating in class only at the teacher's discretion. - 5.
 Uniform issues maintain high standards, confiscate non-regulation items and follow up to ensure improvement. - 6.
 Leaving class permission must be obtained in advance if a student wishes to leave class unless they are distressed in which instance a counsellor must be notified. - 7.
 Electronic devices used only with permission from the teacher or items will be confiscated.
 (Right Tool, right task, right time). - 8.
 Harassment this is not acceptable and the issue will be addressed immediately. - 9.
 Defiance or distracting others this is not acceptable. - 10.
-Truancy Students must be in class and unjustified absence will result in detentions.
+Truancy Students must be in class and unjustified absence will result in detentions. - 11.
+Littering and or leaving communal spaces in a mess All spaces to be let tidy and litter free. - 12.
+Lack of courtesy or respect for other students and/or staff Students should be courteous and respectful to others at all times.